Code Enforcement Officers work normal business hours. For urgent responses, please call 9-1-1.

 Notice of Nuisance Properties

-If you have received a Notice of Violation, you will have been given specific details about the condition that needs to be remedied and a time frame within which to comply.
-Failure to comply may result in civil fines.
-Fine may be charged per violation.
-Each day a violation is allowed to continue constitutes an additional violation.
+If you have received a Voluntary Compliance Agreement, you will have been given specific details about the condition that needs to be remedied and a time frame within which to comply.
+This agreement is between the owner/occupant and the City on specific violations occurring, corrections necessary, and required timeframes in which to make the corrections.

 Mountlake Terrace Municipal Code Parking regulations.